Melinda B. Flynn

 Because I wanted to invest in practices that can make a difference quickly for my clients, I received Advanced Level training in the Center for Mind Body Medicine's Mind Body Skills Groups.
 This highly structured model teaches a concrete set of self-care and coping skills to participants in a small group setting.
 Since receiving this training, I have been facilitating groups at Bastion Community for veterans, in my private practice, and as an employee wellness offering in businesses, schools, and nonprofits.

-I have lived in New Orleans since earning my MSW in 1997.
-In addition to being a busy social worker, I am also a busy mother to my two children; and I enjoy running, traveling, reading, attending all manner of live music performances, and costuming in this diverse and unique city.
+After living in New Orleans for many years, I have recently relocated to Washington, D.C. to experience new places & tap into my desire to explore.
+I am happily licensed to work with clients in both places.
+In addition to being a busy social worker, I am also a mother to my two children; and I enjoy running, traveling, reading, hiking, & attending all manner of live music performances.